apple/swift-embedded-examples/Sources/EmbeddedSwift/Documentation.docc/GettingStarted/LanguageSubset.md

 Details of the Embedded Swift language subset compared to full Swift

 Embedded Swift is a subset of the Swift language, and some features are not available in Embedded Swift.
-This is neccessary in order to achieve small binaries with effective dead-code elimination and minimized system dependencies.
+This is necessary in order to achieve small binaries with effective dead-code elimination and minimized system dependencies.

 That said, *the vast majority* of the Swift language works exactly the same in Embedded Swift.
-This includes cenerics, protocols, enums with associated values, tuples, optionals, classes (instances are allocated on the heap and refcounted just like in regular Swift), inheritance, runtime polymorphism, arrays (heap-allocated copy-on-write just like in regular Swift) and much more.
+This includes generics, protocols, enums with associated values, tuples, optionals, classes (instances are allocated on the heap and refcounted just like in regular Swift), inheritance, runtime polymorphism, arrays (heap-allocated copy-on-write just like in regular Swift) and much more.

 Note that there are no behavior changes in Embedded Swift compared to full Swift, and Embedded Swift is strictly a *subset* and not a *dialect*.
 Any code compatible with Embedded Swift will also compile and have the same semantics in full Swift.